dotkernel/dotkernel/tutorials/Creating a Contact Us page/introduction.md

 Please note that these modules also provide module specific configuration in the `ModuleName/src/ConfigProvider` class, which is merged in the final configuration.

 Next, we'll focus on creating a simple contact us page, and we will cover forms, input filters, content validation, events, e-mail composition, and how to compine all this into a web page.

-## Step 1: Creating a contact us controller

-We refer here to DotKernel controllers, which are middleware that can handle requests based on an action parameter.
-One method per action is used.
-Controllers help organize code by keeping related code together.
-We recommend you to check the documentation for [dot-controller](https://github.com/dotkernel/dot-controller)